 Style Used for

 computer Source code examples and file paths.

-• Text on the command line.
+Text on the command line.

 Binary, hexadecimal, and octal numbers.

+parameter A placeholder for an actual value used as a parameter, for example filename .h where filename represents the name of the file.